rampatra/Algorithms-and-Data-Structures-in-Java/README.md

 # Algorithms and Data Structures in Java

-The repo consists of solutions to numerous problems involving different data structures and algorithms.
-All solutions are coded in Java.
+The repo consists of solutions to numerous problems using different data structures and algorithms, where all solutions are coded purely in Java.
+You can also refer my [Java Notes](http://java.ramswaroop.me) for a quick refresh on the Java concepts.

 ## Environment